multitudes/cv-with-actions-tutorial/README.md

 ### Option 1: Auto-Compile LaTeX Resume (Recommended)
 If you want to edit your CV in LaTeX and have it automatically compiled and deployed:
-1. Use the provided LaTeX template (or bring your own)
+1. Use and edit the provided LaTeX template (or bring your own) - Commit and push the changes
 2. GitHub Actions automatically compiles your `.tex` files into a PDF
-3. PDF gets pushed to GitHub Pages for instant hosting
+3. PDF gets created and deployed to GitHub Pages for instant hosting
-4. Edit your CV → Push to GitHub → Live in seconds

 ### Option 2: Simple PDF Upload
 Just want to host an existing PDF?
 Remove the `build-resume.yml` file from the `.github/workflows/` folder.